yuki-koyama/bigger/README.md

 - Intensive use of smart pointers
   - Primitives and materials need to be dynamically instantiated and managed by smart pointers (i.e., either `std::shared_ptr<T>` or `std::unique_ptr<T>`)

+## Usage

+### Override App Class

+The following three methods need to be overridden by the new app class:

+- `bigger::App::initialize()`: E.g., initializing the app and instantiating necessary objects living through the app life.
+- `bigger::App::update()`: E.g., writing frame-wise update rules and calling `imgui` draw calls.
+- `bigger::App::releaseSharedResources()`: E.g., releasing shared resources maintained by the app class (such as vertex buffers).

+### (TODO)

 ## License

 MIT License